 Skip the liquid fabric softener when you wash pet bedding or pet clothes to keep your best friend safe and healthy.
 Liquid fabric softeners contain the same harmful chemicals as dryer sheets.

 Pet Safety in the Laundry Room

 As a pet lover, you may allow your animals the run of the laundry room.
 With warmth producing machines and plenty of things to chew on, it may seem like a great big playland to your pet.
 But, there are precautions that should be taken in the laundry room at all times, the laundry door or access to the machines should be always be closed and all products safely stored behind closed doors.

 Washer and Dryer Safety for Pets

 To an animal, a washer or dryer may seem like a great place to take a nap - especially if the machines are nice and warm.

 Always keep the appliances lids and doors closed to prevent accidents.
 For maximum safety, unplug washers and dryers when not in use.
 Always take time to check that the machines are empty before you add clothes and turn them on.

 Store Laundry Products Safely

 In addition to dryer sheets, all laundry products should be stored in a locked or pet-proof cabinet.
 Bleach, stain removers, even detergent can be toxic if consumed.
 Always sweep or wipe up any products that spill onto the machines or the floor.

-Liquid capsules or soft pacs of detergent are particularly dangerous because they look like a toy or bite-sized treat.
+Liquid capsules or soft packs of detergent are particularly dangerous because they look like a toy or bite-sized treat.
 If they are punctured, the product often squirts into the eyes of pets and can cause corneal burns.
 Consult a veterinarian immediately if the single-dose detergents are swallowed.